Neogoma/stardust-SDK/navigation.md

 Since version 0.2 the Stardust SDK includes a navigation component.

 ## Principle
 The mapping system automatically generates a navigable area based on the datas you sent.
-So the more you map/update, the better your navigation will be.
+So the **more you map/update, the better your navigation will be**.

 Navigations targets are destinations that the user can navigate to in your map.
-For now the navigation targets can only be defined in the online editor.
+They can be defined either in the mapper samples or in the editor.

 The editor will display the navigable area so you can easily see what areas you can go to and what areas you should update.

 **Note** You can setup your target while the map is training.